QUICK LINKS

 French Butter Dish, Things to know and frequently asked questions.

-(some of this is also true for the manufactured bell butter style of butter crock)
+(some of this is also true for the manufactured bell butter crock)

-For a complete history of the French butter dish see Google answer page
+For a complete history of the French butter dish see Wikipedia and Google answer page

 How does the French Butter Dish work?: